ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 |Carbon emissions|	tC|	83,329|	61,489|	21,840|
 |Carbon intensity|	tC/MWh|	0.456|	0.387|	0.910|

-Our carbon saving is equal to 1 GW multiplied by the carbon intensity of the marginal plant.
-If we were to use the average grid carbon intensity (0.456 tC/MWh) we calculate a daily carbon saving of only 21,480 tC.
+Our carbon saving is equal to `1 GW` multiplied by the carbon intensity of the marginal plant.
+If we were to use the average grid carbon intensity (`0.456 tC/MWh`) we calculate a daily carbon saving of only `21,480 tC`.

-You might be asking – how do we know what the marginal generator will be?
-It’s likely to be the most expensive generator at that time (it may not be if the plant needs to be kept on for technical reasons).
+How do we know what the marginal generator is?
+It’s likely to be the most expensive generator at that time.
+It may not be if the plant needs to be kept on for technical reasons.

+Taking the most expensive generator is a good approximation of the marginal grid carbon intensity.
+Only if your project saved more than the output of this generator would you need average across multiple marginal generators.

 As renewables are characterized by low marginal costs they are the unlikely to be pushed off the grid.

-Luckily high marginal cost generators like open cycle gas turbines are usually also carbon intense – so your saved electricity is likely doing valuable work – and potentially more than you previously thought!
+High marginal cost generators like open cycle gas turbines are usually also dirty – so your saved electricity is likely doing valuable work – and potentially more than you previously thought.
+This is one case where the common mistake is actually an underestimate.

 [You can download a copy of the model here](https://github.com/ADGEfficiency/adgefficiency.github.io/blob/master/assets/avg_marginal/average-vs-marginal-emissions-2017-02-02-1.xlsx).